OpenWonderLabs/node-switchbot/BLE.md

 ### Summary

-The `SwitchBot` class provides a powerful way to interact with your SwitchBot devices through BLE.
+The `SwitchBotBLE` class provides a powerful way to interact with your SwitchBot devices through BLE.
 By following the examples provided, you can easily integrate SwitchBot device control and monitoring into your applications.